elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/facade-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> A facade can be a god object that is tightly linked to all classes in an app.
+      <strong>Interview Response:</strong> A façade can be a god object tightly linked to all classes in an app.
     </div>

 <br />